Refugee Mental Health: What You Need To Know

 Particular types of traumatic stress can create more severe mental health issues.
 Studies point out that being a victim of torture, in particular, leads to more severe outcomes and requires specialized assessment and treatment.

 Older adults find the trauma of displacement to be just as unsettling as young or working-age adults do.
-Children are most impacted of all.
+Children are the most impacted of all.
 Overall, the trauma of relocation is often something patients have to work through as families.

 Providers can learn how to help refugee families.
 According to the National Child Traumatic Stress Network, clinicians can take the following steps: